 - 1 package (1-3/4 ounces) powdered fruit pectin

 - 5 cups sugar

-- heat; cover and let stand for 10 minutes.
+- heat; cover and let stand 10 minutes.
 Strain and discard basil.

 - Return 3-2/3 cups liquid to the pan.
-Stir in pectin and food
+Stir in pectin and, if desired,

-- coloring if desired.
+- food coloring.
 Return to a rolling boil over high heat.
-Stir
+Stir in

-- in the sugar.
-Boil for 1 minute, stirring constantly.
-Remove from
+- sugar.
+Boil 1 minute, stirring constantly.
+Remove from heat; skim

-- Carefully ladle hot mixture into hot half-pint jars, leaving 1/4-in.
+- Ladle hot liquid into hot half-pint jars, leaving 1/4-in. headspace.

 Nutritional Facts: 1 serving (2 tablespoons) equals 87 calories, trace fat (trace saturated fat), 0 cholesterol, trace sodium, 22 g carbohydrate, trace fiber, trace protein.